Phone: (202) 296-5505 Email: info@winvale.com

 1. What is a NAICS Code?

-A NAICS code, which is an acronym for North American Industry Classification System, is a standard used by federal statistical agencies to classify business establishments for the collection, tabulation, presentation, and analysis of statistical data associated with the U.S. economy.
-NAICS codes are created and distributed by the Executive Branch’s Office of Management and Budget (OMB).
+A NAICS Code, which stands for North American Industry Classification System, is a standard used by federal statistical agencies to classify business establishments for the collection, tabulation, presentation, and analysis of statistical data associated with the U.S. economy.
+NAICS Codes are created and distributed by the Executive Branch’s Office of Management and Budget (OMB).

-To put it simply, NAICS codes are reference numbers used to classify the types of services and products businesses provide.
+So, what does that really mean?
+To put it simply, NAICS Codes are reference numbers used to classify the types of services and products businesses provide.
 Each industry has a unique title and description and agencies use these categories to fulfill their procurement needs, so it’s important your business falls into the right sector.
 Some examples of industry titles are Educational Services, Health Care and Social Assistance, Mining, and Construction.

-2. Why Are NAICS Codes Relevant to Contractors?
+2. Why Are NAICS Codes Relevant to GSA Contractors?

-More importantly to GSA Schedule contractors, NAICS is based on a production-oriented concept, meaning that it groups establishments into industries according to similarity in the processes used to produce goods or services.
+More importantly to GSA Schedule contractors, NAICS Codes group establishments into industries according to similarity in the processes used to produce goods or services.
+This means agencies will categorize opportunities based off the primary NAICS Code required to complete a project.

-As a contractor, you can use NAICS codes to your advantage—use them to discover opportunities in the Federal Procurement Data System (FDPS) or conduct a search on the historical spending of government contractors in the Schedule Sales Query Plus.
+As a contractor, you can use NAICS Codes to your advantage—use them to discover opportunities in SAM.gov, or conduct a search on the historical spending of government contractors in the Schedule Sales Query Plus.

-Additionally, NAICS codes can help determine if your company qualifies as a small business through the Small Business Act.
+Additionally, NAICS Codes can help determine if your company qualifies as a small business through the Small Business Act.
 If your company is considered a small business by the Small Business Administration (SBA), you may be eligible for small business set-asides.
-Many contracts are set aside for small businesses, so you should check to see if your company can take advantage of these opportunities.
+These are contracting opportunities specifically reserved for small businesses, or even further categorized by socio-economic status such as Women-Owned or Service-Disabled Veteran-Owned small businesses.

 3. How Are NAICS Codes Assigned?

-Each business establishment only has one primary NAICS code, but you can select more than one.
+Each business establishment only has one primary NAICS Code, but you can select more than one code over all.
 That being said, you should only select codes that are relevant to the services and products you provide.

-NAICS codes are updated by the federal government every 5 years to address the changes made in the economy.
-The most recent version of NAICS is from 2017, and can be found on the Census.gov website.
+NAICS Codes are updated by the federal government every 5 years to address the changes made in the economy.
+The most recent version of NAICS is from 2022, and can be found on the Census.gov website.

 4. How Do I Find Out What My NAICS Code is?

-To view your NAICS through SAM, simply search for your business name under the “Search Records” by listing either your legal entity name, your DUNS number, or your CAGE (Commercial and Government Entity) Code.
+To view your NAICS through SAM, simply search for your business name under the “Search Records” by listing either your legal entity name, your Unique Entity Identifier (UEI), or your CAGE (Commercial and Government Entity) Code.
 Select “View Details” next to your company name, then select “Entity Registration” under the Entity Dashboard tab on the left side of the page.
 Your current NAICS Codes will be listed under the “Good and Services” section of your Entity Registration in your SAM page.

 Use Your NAICS Code to Your Advantage